Our Story

 Richard

-Richard is our beekeeper and taste-tester-in-chief.
-He extracts honey from our backyard hives and performs hive inspections as needed.
+Richard is a self-taught beekeeper, honey enthusiast, and our resident taste-tester-in-chief.
+Although we no longer keep backyard bees, Richard loves sharing his knowledge on beekeeping, unique local honeys, and supporting pollinator health.
 He is a honey connoisseur and always brings home a jar of honey when he travels.
 He will tell you without a doubt that our Kailua Honey is the best!
+Richard also developed our first batch of Mead, which got rave reviews from Mead experts.

 Shiyana